drawm/ezelement/README.md

 using [`getAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute)
 & [`setAttribute`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) can be overly verbose and they only work with strings!
-By using `html` tag template you can pass methods like you would an attribute.
+By using the `html` tag template you can pass methods like you would an attribute.

 ```html